brunsviga13rk/thesis/src/structure.typ

 round but has an intentional curvature to press the overflow lever back down after its usage.
 On the left end of all sprocket wheels is a small button.
 This Button locks all sprocket wheels in place and needs to be pressed to change any digit.
-This mechanism is one of many to prevent the user to bring the machine in an unstable state and to disrupt the calculation.
+This mechanism is one of many to prevent the user to bring the machine in an unstable state disrupting the calculation.
 Each handle has teeth and functions as a gear to rotate each digit in the input register.

 == Count and Result register